Uniformization of semistable bundles on elliptic curves: Introduction

 \end{thm}

-One of our motivations for the above is to study dg-categories of complexes of sheaves with nilpotent singular support.
-To this end, we show for such complexes restriction along the open inclusions induces equivalences:
+One of our motivations for the above is to study $\oo$-categories of complexes of sheaves with nilpotent singular support.
+To this end, we show by a propagation and an untwisting argument that: \begin{prop}[Proposition~\ref{probagation}, \ref{untwisting}, \ref{group retraction}] For sheaves with nilpotent singular support, there are equivalences, compatible with the diagram $\mathscr{F}_C$: